The Quiet Kind of True

 You don’t want to know the meaning of life

-so much as you want to know if your life has meant something.
+if your life has meant something.

 If someone looked at you and thought,